 Diagnostic value in both directions MAY be set to a certain value, to attempt to communicate further information to both ends.
 However, details of such are outside the scope of this specification.

 8.5.
 The Poll Sequence

-The Poll sequence MUST operate accordance as [RFC5880].
+The Poll sequence MUST operate in accordance with [RFC5880].

 8.6.
 Control Plane Independent (C)